 Because we are newly organized, our shares have no history of public trading.
-Our common stock has been approved for quotation on The Nasdaq Global Market under the symbol "PNNT".
+We currently expect that the initial offering price per share of our common stock will be \$15.00.
+We have applied to have our common stock approved for quotation on The Nasdaq Global Market under the symbol "PNNT".

 Investing in our common stock involves a high degree of risk.
-Before buying any shares, you should read the discussion of the material risks of investing in our common stock, including the risk of leverage, in "Risk Factors" beginning on page 13 of the prospectus.
+Before buying any shares, you should read the discussion of the material risks of investing in our common stock, including the risk of leverage, in "Risk factors" beginning on page 12 of the prospectus.